CAP-CoT: Cycle Adversarial Prompt for Improving Chain of Thoughts in LLM Reasoning: Method

+\ac{SFPR} consists of four deterministic text-editing stages.
+The first stage filters feedback entries and keeps only entries that identify a logical or procedural weakness with explicit evidence.
+The second stage abstracts each retained entry from an instance-specific comment into a reusable directive.
+For example, a feedback sentence such as ``Step 4 keeps $x=2$ after squaring although it violates the domain'' is rewritten as ``After any transformation that can introduce extraneous candidates, verify each candidate against the original constraints.''
+The third stage merges redundant directives by semantic similarity and keeps the most general version.
+The fourth stage appends at most $K$ concise directives to the corresponding role prompt, where $K$ is fixed before experiments to control prompt growth.

 In addition, $F$ keeps its previous records of the latest optimization round termed as $\mathbb{F}_F$.
-It could refines its own prompt through $P_D \leftarrow \text{SFPR}(P_D, \mathbb{F}_F)$.
-By converting step-level critiques on $C_C$ into updates for $P_S$ and using $C_S$ to guide updates of $P_C$, SFPR maintains a transparent refinement process and supports an iterative cycle where $G_S$ learns to verify its logic more carefully while $G_C$ learns to generate increasingly targeted adversarial chains.
+It could refines its own prompt through $P_D \leftarrow \text{SFPR}(P_D, \mathbb{F}_F)$. \ac{SFPR} maintains a transparent refinement cycle and supports an iterative loop with explicit division of labor, where the solver prompt accumulates transferable reasoning safeguards, while the challenger prompt accumulates increasingly targeted probes of unresolved weaknesses.